This is the multi-page printable view of this section. Click here to print.

 endorctl host-check

-To verify that your local host is appropriately configured with AI reccomendations on how to address any issues perform the following procedure and add the --droid-gpt flag to the host check command:
+To verify that your local host is appropriately configured with AI recommendations on how to address any issues perform the following procedure and add the --droid-gpt flag to the host check command:

 endorctl host-check --droid-gpt